hmxmilohax/rb3-pc/README.md

 	* Increase “Audio Buffer Duration” as mentioned in [[the Audio tab of Rock Band 3's Custom Configuration]](#audio) until the stuttering stops.
 100 ms is a great starting point for low end computers.

 *   **_General performance issues_**
-	*	Set your computer to the High Performance power plan.
+	*	Set your computer to the [[High Performance power plan.]](https://help.ableton.com/hc/en-us/articles/115000211304-Using-the-High-performance-power-plan-Windows-)
 	*   Go back to the [[Custom Configuration setup section]](#configuration) and apply suggested low performance tweaks.
 	*   Install [[Rock Band 3 Deluxe]](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/main#-installing-on-rpcs3) and disable Post Effects in Deluxe Settings.
+	*	Close out the dedicated Discord client and open it up un your browser or phone.

 *   **_Game doesn't fill the screen_**
 	*   Enable "Overscan" in Rock Band 3's System Settings.